mbalsdon/osu-about-me-graph/README.md

 3. Install dependencies:
     - `pip install ossapi networkx matplotlib asyncio aiohttp python-dotenv scipy numpy pillow`

 To use the tool, run `python src/main.py`.
+This will generate a PNG image of the graph.
+To generate and view an interactive HTML/JS version:
+- Run `python src/main.py --save-json --no-graph <optional extra flags>`
+- Start a local development server (e.g. `npx http-server` or `python -m http.server`)
+- Open `localhost:<port>/html/user_network.html` in a browser

 ## Features
 For a list of all customization flags, run `python src/main.py -h`.